 In Sicily you will find pesto rosso (red pesto) which is similar to pesto alla genovese but with the addition of tomato, almonds instead of pine nuts and much less basil.

 If you would like to learn how to make perfect basil pesto you should attend cooking class at Grano & Farina Cooking School in Rome.
 This school offers a variety of cooking classes including Mother's Sauces class on which you can learn to prepare classic Italian sauces (Bolognese, Puttanesca, Alfredo and pesto sauce).
+This cooking school situated in the heart of Rome, offers friendly atmosphere during their small-group classes which can be taught in three languages: English, Italian and French.
+Book a cooking class at Grano & Farina Cooking School in Rome!

 Home > Pesto alla Genovese